loscrossos/core_zonos/README.md

 You can use app as you always have.
 Just start the app and be creative!

 ## Starting the Apps

+- Torch Compile is disabled by default on Windows: To run with torch compile enabled on windows you must do one of these. then you can enable the option in the gradio app or the `configmodel.txt`, else the app will crash when it does not find the C++ compiler ("cl.exe"):
+    - run the app in a MSVC developer console (x64 mode)
+    - Open a normal console and run this before starting the app:
+        - `"C:\Program Files (x86)\Microsoft Visual Studio\2022\BuildTools\VC\Auxiliary\Build\vcvarsall.bat" x64`

 The apps have the following names:
 - `appzonos.py` : the original app